Maxair Autohaler Side Effects

 Applies to pirbuterol: inhalation aerosol powder

-Along with its needed effects, pirbuterol (the active ingredient contained in Maxair Autohaler) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by pirbuterol (the active ingredient contained in Maxair Autohaler).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking pirbuterol:More common
+You should check with your doctor immediately if any of these side effects occur when taking pirbuterol:More common

 - Shakiness in the legs, arms, hands, or feet

 - trembling or shaking of the hands or feet

 - Fast, pounding, or irregular heartbeat or pulse

 - chest pain